Do price reductions attract customers in urban public transport? A synthetic control approach: Results

 \subsection{Robustness analysis}

 In this section, we challenge our assumptions and our study design by performing robustness investigations.
-First, we expand our pre-treatment period.
-Second, we estimate the effect of the lower fares on the number of passengers (and not the number of passengers per vehicle kilometre).
+First, as a methodological robustness check, we apply a recent development of the synthetic control method, the synthetic difference in differences approach of \cite{arkhangelsky2019synthetic}, to demonstrate the goodness of our results.
+Second, we expand our pre-treatment period.
 Third, we expand our donor pool with companies operating in cities with fewer than 50,000 inhabitants.
-Finally, as methodological robustness checks, we apply the recent methods of \cite{ben2021augmented} and \cite{arkhangelsky2019synthetic} to demonstrate the goodness of our results.
+Fourth, we estimate the effect of the lower fares on the number of passengers (and not the number of passengers per vehicle kilometre).
+In the fourth robustness check, the synthetic TPG does not mimic TPG in the pre-treatment period appropriately.
+Therefore, in a final robustness investigation, we re-estimate the effect on the number of passengers using the synthetic difference in differences approach.